 I also spent approximately a year occasionally assisting one of my high school mock trial students with his physics homework.
 His dyslexia made completing relatively long problems difficult, so we primarily worked on a strategy that would allow him to arrive at the correct solution.

 I spent most of the previous school year working with a 7th grader to raise her overall grade in prealgebra from a C. After approximately two months of tutoring, she began receiving A's on her exams, and, by the end of the year, she was able to raise her cumulative grade to an A-.
 Because of my proven results in this area, I am very confident that I can be of assistance.

 I've had several precalculus students over the past few years, and I have proven results, evident in their cumulative grades.
-One of my current students went from receiving two consecutive F's on his quizzes to an A on a quiz covering material that we discussed during our first session.
+One of my previous students, a student athlete with practice almost every day, went from receiving two consecutive F's on his quizzes to an A on a quiz covering material that we discussed during our first session.

 I spent roughly four years coaching high school mock trial and one year coaching college mock trial.
 I have also competed in quiz bowl competitions on television and have years of experience performing public speaking in a number of different settings, ranging from career panels to scientific outreach.

 I have years of experience working with students with a number of disabilities, including ADHD, Autism, and dyslexia, and I've learned how to deal with these students through a variety of techniques.
 I have also worked with a certified "genius" student and a number of other high-functioning individuals and have spent time researching their specific needs, although these needs (for all of my students) obviously vary depending on the student.